-Dynamic symbols is a new feature with CC 2015.1 and I am certain everyone will find a lot of uses for it.
+Illustrator Dynamic symbols is a new vector feature to modify symbols with CC 2017 / 2015.1 and I am certain everyone will find a lot of uses for it.
 Normal shapes have been around since version 10 and you have been able to re-color them using the sprayer tool / stainer as well as change them via the appearance panel.
 Well, now they are dynamic (though surely that should be smart ?? to follow Photoshop).
 Anyway, they are setup in the same way as the old shapes simply by dragging the artwork to the preset panel.
 The preset panel can be found in the window panel.

 You can select the items as before using the selection tool.
 You can also select the individual parts of the shape by selecting the individual parts using the direct selection tool.
 If you have a new shape with say a green outer rim and a red inner core and you use the direct selection tool and select the green path then the color of the fill will change to green and if you select the red part of the new shape then the color in the fill will change to red.
 You can then change the red to orange or any other color.
 Any change you make with the direct selection tool to the color will not change the master which will remain in the preset panel untouched.
 You can select the master again and drag it to the document / artboard and you can then select the different color filled paths and again you can change the red to blue or the green to yellow etc and this will be independent to the first instance and again, the master will be unchanged.